RaminKav/LostInTime/notes.md

   - different states to easily change what UIs ar shown for npc trades, etc
 - ui slot for off-hands (throwable or any right-clickable item)
 - rework tooltips to be a large display on the side?
+- possible UI refactor is include InventorySlotState in InventoryItemStack

 ## Features